 It’s all about supply and demand.
 And that formula is upside down for rental cars.

 When travel demand disappeared this time last year, rental car companies around the country were suddenly staring down massive financial problems.
 Hertz quickly filed for bankruptcy, and Advantage Rent-A-Car followed not long after.
 With bookings plummeting, many rental car companies started selling off parts of their fleet – at huge discounts, no less – on the used vehicle market.
-CNN reports that the U.S. rental car industry sold off more than 500,000 cars combined – more than a third of their fleets.
+CNN reported that the U.S. rental car industry sold off more than 500,000 cars combined – more than a third of their fleets.

 “We’re looking at rates of $500 a day in some places,” Weinberg said.
 “Last spring we were seeing $5 a day rentals in Hawaii.
 You’d never seen that.
 Now you’d kill for a car for $300 a day.”